+A core value that flows from our Christ-centered mission is that we recognize the dignity and great worth of all people.
+Some issues that are contrary to this mission, and are not tolerated in our community, include bias-related incidents and hate crimes.
 Bias-related incidents can be any physical, spoken, visual or written acts of abuse, harassment, intimidation, vulgarity, or remarks of a personally destructive nature toward another person because of actual or perceived defining characteristics.
-This can occur whether the act is intentional or unintentional, or is directed toward an individual or group regarding: race, color, sex, sexual orientation, marital status, religion, creed, age, national origin, citizenship status, workers' compensation status, physical or mental disability, veteran status, or any other status protected under applicable local, state, or federal law; or any other distinguishing characteristic protected by applicable non-discrimination law.
+This can occur whether the act is intentional or unintentional, or is directed toward an individual or group regarding: race, color, sex, sexual orientation, gender identity, marital status, religion, creed, age, national origin, citizenship status, workers' compensation status, physical or mental disability, veteran status, or any other status protected under applicable local, state, or federal law; or any other distinguishing characteristic protected by applicable non-discrimination law.

 A hate crime occurs when a bias-related incident involves a criminal act being committed.
 These crimes may involve, but are not limited to: physical assault, damage to property, bullying, harassment, verbal abuse or insults, or offensive graffiti or letters.
-Some hate crimes may violate Oregon and/or federal law, and the conduct underlying them violates university policies.
+Some hate crimes may violate Oregon and/or federal law, which is also a breach of university policies.

 Guidelines for Responding to Bias-Related Incidents and Hate Crimes

 Responding to concerns and incidents may vary depending on the nature and severity of a specific situation.
-It can include instances of protected speech that may generate harm requiring intervention with only limited consequences.
-Bias-related incidents may need to be addressed because they harm individuals, undermine civility and understanding of our community, or impede the educational process.
+It can include instances of protected speech that may generate harm, thus requiring intervention with potentially limited consequences.
+Bias-related incidents need to be addressed because they harm individuals, undermine civility and the understanding of our community, or impede the educational process.
 Public discussion and education can promote awareness of prejudice and examination of the values that underlie the George Fox community.
-Some incidents are dealt with through the process of community accountability with appropriate sanctions.
+Incidents may be dealt with through the process of community accountability with appropriate sanctions.

 Supporting the Student and Community

 Appropriate assistance is available to students who are targeted.
-University officials strive to ensure that the affected student feels safe in her/his educational environment and may, if appropriate, adjust or change course schedules.
+University officials strive to ensure that the affected student feels safe in her/his educational environment and may, if appropriate, adjust or change course schedules or take other appropriate measures to assist the student.
 The University official may also offer help documenting the event (i.e. taking photos of the offending material); help in talking with/filing a complaint with the police; assistance in arranging counseling or other forms of support; or help, as appropriate, in initiating mediation between the affected student or other person and the offender.
 If it is appropriate, the targeted individual may also elect to participate in a University sponsored discussion about the incident, if one is held.